Rustic-Citrus/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 ### A function that adds an overdraft to the account, which takes a number as an argument, *if* the account has the right to an overdraft.

-* [ ] It should update the account's overdraft limit *if* the account has the right to an overdraft.
+* [X] It should update the account's overdraft limit *if* the account has the right to an overdraft.
-* [ ] It should not update the account's overdraft limit *if* the account does not have the right to an overdraft.
+* [X] ~~It should not update the account's overdraft limit *if* the account does not have the right to an overdraft.~~ [Implicit in the phrasing of the previous test]
 * [ ] It should withdraw funds from an account *if* an account with an overdraft attempts to make a withdrawal *and* the amount is *less than or equal to* the sum of that account's balance and overdraft limit.
 * [ ] It should raise an error *if* an account with an overdraft limit tries to withdraw funds *and* the amount is *greater than* the sum of that account's balance and overdraft limit.